Share Subscription Agreement in Bangladesh

 Investment Simulation

-A hypothetical Series Seed round governed by an SSA.
+A hypothetical Series Seed round.
 The Investor injects capital to acquire exactly 50,250 new shares.
 Observe the founder dilution.

 Pre-Money Ownership